haudiobe/XR-Traffic-Model/README.md

 #### **PERIODIC_SLICE** `-e=2` or `--erm=2`

+> in this mode, feedack is not currently taken into account.

 Only the first frame will be a full intra.
 Then periodic intra refresh is performed through slices.
 The intra slice index incremented on each frame: `is_intra_slice = ((frame_poc % slices_per_frame) == slice_idx)`.